Taking the plunge to learn to teach diving is rewarding in many ways!

 From losing a reg to fixing a cramp.
 When you have four “students” around you at 20 feet of water, all needing your attention, trust me, everything else seems like a walk in the park.

-Finding yourself in charge of the safety and learning of prospective scuba divers, all of whom are new to the underwater world, and a few of them perhaps somewhat nervous about it, is a great chance to step up and take responsibility.
+Finding yourself in charge of the safety and learning of prospective scuba divers, all of whom are new to the underwater world, with a few of them perhaps somewhat nervous about it, is a great chance to step up and take responsibility.

 It's on you to make sure they’re safe, that they learn the skills needed to make them good divers, and that they have fun doing so.
 And that definitely helps you grow as a person and as a diver.